coffeebe4code/disc/README.md

 ```

 All of the above are valid ways to declare a list.
 Lists do not need to be of the same type. `()` and `(@l mynum)` evaluate to nil.
-`.` is another identifier indicating it is a list literal.

 ---
 #### Enums